Skip to content

 Then simply ask Claude: "Parse this PDF with VLM mode: [URL]"

-Pros: Integrated workflow, high accuracy, batch capable Cons: Requires API key from mineru.net
+Pros: integrated workflow, high accuracy, batch capable.
+Cons: requires an API key from mineru.net.

 Use MinerU without MCP setup via their web interface: